 The waterfall is best appreciated between October and March and is located in a pine forest just 22km from Kalupahana, followed by a short walk.

-Sri Lanka offers a huge range of honeymoon accommodation options to suit all budgets, including the luxurious beachfront Taj Exotica Bentota (photo).
+Sri Lanka offers a huge range of honeymoon accommodation options to suit all budgets, including the luxurious beachfront Taj Exotica Bentota.

 Anytime.
-Sri Lanka is a year-round destination with a tropical climate, high humidity and an average year-round temperature of 27°C (80°F), increasing to a high of 31°C (88°F) in coastal regions.
+Sri Lanka is considered a year-round destination with a hot, tropical climate, high humidity and an average year-round temperature of 28°C (82°F), increasing to a high of 32°C (89°F) in coastal regions.

-Sri Lanka has two monsoon seasons, which produce a dry season from November to April on the southwest coast and highlands, and a wet season on the east coast.
+You can expect rainfall throughout the year in Sri Lanka.
+Sri Lanka has two monsoon seasons, which produce a drier season from November to April on the southwest coast and highlands, and a wet season on the east coast.